Parthwebde12/shopifyclone/README.md

+##Copyright (c) 2025 Parth Wakodikar.
+All rights reserved.
+No part of this project may be copied, modified, or distributed without prior permission.

 # Shopify Clone

 A **Shopify-like e-commerce website clone** built using **HTML, CSS, and JavaScript**.
 This project focuses on implementing dynamic UI interactions and responsive design without using any frameworks.